-PGCert Education (Leadership and Management) Two specialist leadership and management modules from those available (i.e. MAED4022 Organisational Improvement through Action Research, MAED 4023 Policy and Management of Change, MAED 4024 Performance Management, MAED 4064 Mentoring and Coaching, MAED4015 Personal and Professional Development (full-time students only)), or a themed negotiated learning module ie. MAED4007/4007A (in combination with a leadership module) or a double negotiated Either MAED4026 Creative Approaches to Educational Leadership or MAED4028 Leading and Managing in Church Schools.
-PCDin Education learning module, MAED A appoint loadership PGDip Education (Leadership and Management) MAED4006 Contemporary Issues in Education: theory, policy and practice MAED4001 Research Methods or any available module A specialist leadership and management module from the above or a negotiated learning themed module.
+PGCert Education (Leadership and Management) of Change, MAED 4024 Management, MAED 40 Coaching, MAED4015 F Professional Developme only)),or a themed nego ie. MAED4007/4007A (in leadership module) or a ilable (i.e. MAED4022 ment through Action Policy and Management Performance 64 Mentoring and Personal and ent (full-time students tiated learning module in combination with a double negotiated Either MAED4026 Creative Approaches to Educational Leadership or MAED4028 Leading and Managing in Church Schools.
+PGDip Education (Leadership and Management) learning module, MAEDAMAED4006 Contemporary Issues in Education: theory, policy and practice MAED4006A.
+Research Methods or any available module A specialist leadership and management module from the above or a negotiated learning themed module.